pedrocaixeta/infDB_fork_31mar/services/api/README.md

                                 └──── connects to Postgres ─────┘
                                     (your CityDB / PostGIS)

-All services are joined to a shared Docker network `${BASE_NETWORK_NAME}` so they can resolve each other by container name.
+All services are joined to a shared Docker network `infdb_network` so they can resolve each other by container name.

 ---